CSA-RH/rosa-hcp-fast-deploy/README.md

 Please enter your choice: 3
 ```
-It takes approximately 15 minutes to delete your HCP cluster, including its related VPC, account roles, etc.
+It takes approximately 15 minutes to delete the HCP cluster, including its VPCs, IAM roles, OIDCs, etc.<br />
-Please be aware that deleting the cluster will also move the LOG file from its current position to **/tmp** at the end of the process.
+Please note that after the deletion process is complete the LOG file will be moved from its current location to **/tmp**.